-The Original boundries of Clovis included a one square mile of land, bounded by Sierra, to the north; Villa, to the west; Barstow, to the south; and Hughes, to the east.
+The original Clovis limits included a one square mile of land, bounded by Sierra (north); Villa (west); Barstow (south); and Hughes (east) -now known as Veterans Parkway.
 East to west streets were designated as 1st Street to 10th street, except that 6th street later was designated as Bullard, named for a well-known developer from Fresno.
 Clovis Cole sold this land to Marcus Pollasky for the development of our town.

 Baron Street: Named for a member of the San Jouquin Valley Railroad Board of Directors; also see Pollasky, below.

-Clovis Avenue: Named after Clovis Cole, the "King of Wheat", who owned land from the Redbanks area West of the Sierra foothills all the way to Madera; the street is the main north to south street for the City of Clovis; t ran parallel to the San Joaquin Valley Railroad (SJVR) tracks (the tracks have now been removed and a walking/bicycle path put in its' place).
+Clovis Avenue: Named after Clovis Cole, the "King of Wheat", who owned land from the Redbanks area West of the Sierra foothills all the way to Madera; the street is the main north to south street for the City of Clovis; it ran parallel to the San Joaquin Valley Railroad (SJVR) tracks (the tracks have now been removed and a walking/bicycle path put in its' place).
 Formerly Front Street, then Fulton Street.
 Clovis Cole sold one square mile of his property to Marcus Pollasky to establish the township of Clovis.
 Clovis Avenue at one time ended it northern trajectory at Herndon Avenue, across the driveway of the Wheeler ranch.

 DeWitt Street: A north to south street, named for H. G. DeWitt, a director of the San Jouquin Valley Railroad Board of Directors; He was also a manager for the Helm-Maupin Lands Company; also see Pollasky, below.

 Front Street: Later renamed Fulton in honor of a San Jouquin Valley Railroad board member and major financier for the SJVR; later, renamed to Clovis Avenue.